Saturday, October 30, 2010

 Fashion as a design discipline has been late to investigate the theoretical

-greening of the design production loop
+greening of the design production loop, lagging behind industrial

 design and architecture, unlike consumer activist campaigns where